mxxntype/Aeon-snowfall/README.md

 ### What is this even?

-**Nix** is a purely functional programmming language.
+**Nix** is a purely functional programming language.
 It's not executed, it's *evaluated*.
 No matter how many times you evaluate a mathematical expression, the answer is always the same.
 Nix is exactly that - looks alien (just like math sometimes), but all it does is just *evaluate* to something - a string, a number, or an attrset.

 **Nix** is also a powerful package manager (and a whole ecosystem) that makes package management reliable and reproducible.
 It uses a purely functional approach to package management - you don't run commands to interact with it, you write everything out as nix code, that the package manager takes as input and does things based on what's written.
 Each package is built in isolation from each other, and its dependencies are explicitly defined.
 This ensures a package build will always produce the same result, regardless of the system it's built on or the packages already installed on the system.